frankbenoit/gef4.mvc.tutorial/README.md

 Tutorial 5
 ==========

-The text of the nodes is editable by double click or selected + <enter>
+The text of the nodes is editable by double click or selected then press ENTER or F2
 http://fbenoit.blogspot.de/2015/11/gef4-tutorial-part-5-editing-text.html

 Tutorial 6